Only One (Yellowcard song)

-"Only One" is the third single from American band Yellowcard.
-This song is the third and last single from Ocean Avenue and the sixth track.
+"Only One" is a song by American band Yellowcard, released as the third and last single from their 2003 album Ocean Avenue.
+The song was written partway through the recording sessions by lead singer Ryan Key about a "weird breakup" with an ex-girlfriend.
+Key has explained that it explores the difficult choice to end a relationship even when the other person hasn't done anything wrong, simply because one person needs space to "figure life out".

 "Only One" was shortened, from 4:17 to 3:55, for radio airplay purposes.
 The violin solo in the bridge was cut.

-In this song, vocalist/guitarist Ryan Key plays the bass.
-The video was the last to feature Ben Harper as the lead guitarist, and the first to feature Pete Mosely as the bassist.
-The video also stars actress Rachel Miner.
+In this song, Key plays the bass.

 Background

 In an interview with MTV News in May 2004, Key revealed that a riff for "Only One" was discovered by accident.
 "We were testing something else out and just tracked it right away.
 We then added a drum loop to it and just kept adding tracks.
 We built it track by track in the studio, and we've never really done that before."
 Key also noted that the song was based on one of his previous relationships; "It was a weird breakup.
 It was one of those where I felt like I had to do it, even though she didn't do anything wrong.
 I just needed some space to figure life out for a while on my own.
 And I think that's what the song says."

 The following month, in a follow-up with MTV News, the band revealed that the song was one of their "chick song[s]" off Ocean Avenue.
 Ryan Key in discussion of the song, said that rather than rage or mend, the song simply sets out to apologize; The lyric, "Made my mistakes, let you down / And I can't, I can't hold on for too long / Ran my whole life in the ground / And I can't, I can't get up when you're gone", were written in the theme of apologizing.
 In the same interview, Key said: "We usually have everything written, ready to go before we go in there [studio], but it was really fun because we built it from the ground up.
 It's a cool, different song for us.
 It's been real challenging for us to play live because we never really practice it, which keeps it fresh."

 "Only One" is a ballad and the music featured is heavily coated with string arrangements.